STAR Camp: Where Fun and Adventures Create Opportunities for Growth

 Dear parent or guardian,

-I would like to invite your child to attend the Annual Sheriff’s Training And Recreation (STAR) Camp program for selected fifth through eighth grade students.
-It will be held at the YMCA Camp Loma Mar in San Mateo County, June 27- 30, 2017.
-Sheriff’s Office School Resource Deputies, working with the Sheriff’s Office patrol area schools, will select 110-150 boys and girls to participate.
+I would like to invite your child to attend our summer camp program.
+The Sheriff’s Training and Recreation (STAR) Camp is for selected fifth through eighth grade students.
+It will be held at the YMCA Jones Gulch in San Mateo County, July 9 – 12, 2019.
+Sheriff’s Office School Resource Deputies, working with the Sheriff’s Office patrol area schools, will select 120 boys and girls to participate.
 There will also be limited openings for county employee’s relatives to attend camp.

-STAR Camp provides a unique opportunity for youngsters to get a close look at law enforcement and police community relations.
-Outdoor activities such as hiking, swimming, and archery round out the program.
-Deputy Sheriffs and teenage explorers will supervise your child, with YMCA summer camp staff directing program activities.
+The activities during the week will provide a unique opportunity for youngsters to get a close look at law enforcement and police community relations.
+Outdoor activities such as hiking, canoeing, and swimming will round out the program.
+Deputy Sheriffs and teenage explorers will supervise your child with YMCA summer camp staff providing program activities.

-Seventh- and eighth-grade campers will also participate as counselors-in-training for younger campers.
-This is a wonderful opportunity for students to serve as role models and gain experience in leadership.
+The seventh and eighth grade campers will also participate as counselors in training for the younger campers.
+This is a wonderful opportunity for students to be role models and gain experience in leadership.

-Please download and complete S.T.A.R.
-Camp application and return it to the School Resource Unit or mail it to “San Mateo County Sheriff’s Office, North Fair Oaks Substation, C/O Lydia, 3121 Middlefield Rd, Redwood City, CA 94063” no later than June 15, 2017.
-There is a $110 camp fee if paid before May 14, 2017.
-After this date the fee will be $130.
+Please download and complete the S.T.A.R. camp application and return it no later than May 3rd, 2019.
+There is a $110 camp fee if paid before this date; after May 3rd, the fee will be $130.
 This fee includes a non-returnable $10 fee for the Trading Post.
-Checks or Money Orders only please, Payable to “San Mateo County Sheriff’s Activities League” Memo: “STAR Camp” (In the event all available camper spaces are filled, money will be refunded to applicants left on a waiting list.)
+Checks or Money Orders only please, Payable to "STAR CAMP (SAL)" Memo: "STAR Camp" (In the event all available camper spaces are filled, money will be refunded to applicants left on a waiting list.)
+You may return the application via email to email@example.com, in person, or by mail at the following addresses:

-Upon receiving your application and the associated fee, we will place your child’s name on the eligibility list for STAR Camp.
-We will mail you more details and a medical for mid-May to confirm attendance.
-If you have any questions, please contact Lydia at (650)599-9186.
+Upon receiving the attached application and the associated camp fee, we will place your child’s name on the eligibility list for camp.
+We will be mailing you more details and a medical form in mid-May to confirm attendance.
+If you have any questions, please call Lydia at (650) 363-4763.

 Carlos Bolanos, Sheriff